 Now often it is the case where your father is not alone in his business.
 He may be a partner or the business may be part of your extended family.
 So in such cases, the decision may be more complex, and most of the time, it’s not a straight forward answer.
 Whatever the case may be, it’s best to have professional approach to business.

 One of the most successful family run businesses in India is the Murugappa Group.
-You can read more about them here in this business case study.
 Having worked with Murugappa group for almost 10 years now, I believe they have done an exceptional job of balancing family and business.

 Pros and Cons of Joining Your Dad’s Business